epeios-q37/epeios.bak/other/exercises/Hangman/README.md

 sys.path.append(".")
 from workshop.fr.b import *

-def lettreEstDansMot(lettre,mot):
+def choisirMot(dictionnaire,suggestion):
 # Whatever the student wrote for the previous exercise.

-def obtenirMasque(mot,pioches):
+def lettreEstDansMot(lettre,mot):

 go(globals())
 ```

 To tell the students what to do, the teachers will also look at the (`en`/`fr`)`/b.py` file.

-And so on for the *c*, *d*, *e*… exercises (when available).
+And so on for the *c*, *d*, *e*… exercises.

 Once an exercise is completed, the teachers will probably have to introduce the concepts that will be relevant for the next exercise.
-For this purpose, another set of exercises is being developed and can be find here: <https://q37.info/s/tpkx4cfk>.
+For this purpose, another set of exercises is being developed and can be found here: <https://q37.info/s/tpkx4cfk>.